-Students must notify their instructors and the Director of Student Affairs if he/she intends to withdraw from the College for any reason as well as complete a Withdrawal from College Form.
+Students must notify their instructors and the Director of Student Affairs and complete a Withdrawal from College Form if he/she intends to withdraw from the College for any reason.
 Equipment and/or books belonging to the College must be returned.
-Employment information should be given to the instructor and/or Director of Student Affairs prior to leaving the College.
+Employment information should be given to the instructor, Career Services, and/or Director of Student Affairs prior to leaving the College.
 Failure to properly withdraw may jeopardize a student's ability to re-enter GTC.
-If the student secures employment later (after withdrawal), he/she should forward that information to the College so that student records can be updated.
+If the student secures employment later (after withdrawal), he/she should forward that information to Career Services so that student records can be updated.

 If a student resigns from the College during the drop and add period as designated on GTC Academic Calendar, courses are removed from the student's transcript.
 If a student withdraws from the College after the drop and add period but on or before the final withdrawal date as designated on GTC Academic Calendar, the student will receive a grade of "W" in remaining courses.
-Students seeking to withdraw from the college after the final withdraw date must complete an Academic Appeals Form.
 Students who do not officially resign by the designated final withdraw date or who discontinue attendance may receive an "F" in their course(s).